 As they progress to the second portrait - with their newborn - we witness a new aspect of the mothers’ character; a transformation has taken place, another dimension added to their self.

 It is in the third portrait - when the mothers are trying to perfect yoga poses alongside their toddlers - that we see a significant change: capturing a mix of parental ‘control’, alongside parental ‘defeat’; creating an paradigm of what motherhood can entail.
-The viewer does not see behind the image; the chaos, the coaxing, the bribing to show this one moment; this one moment in time, capturing the beginnings of the child’s individual personality developing - playfulness, interaction, and innocence - alongside glimpses of a developing mother and child connection.
+The viewer does not see behind the image; the chaos, the coaxing, the bribing to show this one moment; this one moment in time, capturing the beginnings of the child’s personality developing - playfulness, interaction, and innocence - alongside glimpses of a developing mother and child connection.

 A Mothers Gaze's core message addresses the significant issue of mental health with new mothers; and how exercise, social groups, interaction, and support can have huge positive effects on the growth of the mind and body.
 In environments like this, conversation happens, and experiences are discussed and shared; all enabling reinforcement of parental ideas, and that we are ‘not alone’ when being a mum gets hard.